What is Direct Store Delivery (DSD) distribution? Pt. 1 of 2

 Retailers no longer need to worry about the logistics of getting manufacturers’ products into stores.
 The brand’s own distributor can take care of it all - right up to stocking the shelves.

-What is DSD in grocery?
+What is Direct Store Delivery in grocery?

 Other scenarios where DSD can be a huge help: